PART I - BUSINESS AND GENERAL INFORMATION

 Idle lands are taxed at 5% of the assessed value of the property.
 Idle lands include any land, other than agricultural land, that is more than 1,000 square meters in area and one-half of which remains unutilized or unimproved by the owner.

 Number of employees

-As of 31 December 2014, the Group has a total of four hundred ninety two (492)employees.
+As of 31 December 2018, the Group has a total of five hundred ninety-six (596) employees.
 None of the Group’s employees are represented by a labor union or are subject to collective bargaining agreements.
 The Group intends to hire additional employees if the present workforce becomes inadequate to handle operations but the exact number of additional employees will depend on the needs of the business.